itsjoelha/tp/docs/team/xmtan1.md

 <span style="color:orange;">Summary of Contributions</span>
 </h2>

-Here are my contributions to the project
+Here are my contributions to the project:

+- **AddCustomModule class** :
-- **New Feature** : added the ability to do add custom modules not within the existing database to schedule.
+added the ability to do add custom modules not within the existing database to schedule.
+  -
 - **New Feature** : added the ability to view the details of the modules in the database.

 - **Enhancements to existing features**